 Behavior refers to how a person interacts with others romantically or sexually.
-It’s important to note that behavior does not necessarily always reflect attraction and identity.
+It’s important to note that behavior does not necessarily reflect attraction and identity.
 People who are in the closet might engage in behavior in order to fit in.
 Bi people may only date one sex because of a preference for monogamy, etc.

 Public ideas about sexual orientation are often reduced to one or two of these elements, but it is important to consider all of them.
 There are many ways that these three components may not be in alignment, and only by looking at all of them can we get a more complete picture of our sexuality.